Carbon Conversion Technology

 Closing the loop

-The textile industry relies heavily on petroleum-based feedstocks and accounts for a significant share of global emissions.
-We're developing technology to change this equation—converting CO₂ into the materials we wear and use every day.
+The textile industry relies heavily on fossil fuel-based feedstocks and accounts for a significant share of global emissions.
+We're developing technology to change this equation by converting carbon into the materials we wear and use every day.

-In collaboration with UCLA's REACT Lab at the Samueli School of Engineering, we're exploring electrochemical conversion pathways that offer a new approach to materials manufacturing.
+In collaboration with UCLA's REACT Lab at the Samueli School of Engineering, we're exploring carbon conversion pathways that offer a new approach to materials manufacturing.

-8% of global carbon emissions come from the fashion industry²
+6–8% of global greenhouse gas emissions come from the textile industry²

 Let's build the future together